VargKernel/Plastic-Pollution-Report-Frontend/README.md

 All statistics are based on open-source scientific reports from **OECD** and **Science Advances** (Geyer et al.).

 ---
-*Created for the Global Environmental Report 2026.*
+*Scientific Visualization — Group Project 2026.*